If you’re buying your first home, you may be wondering what types of mortgages are available and which one you should get that is best for your needs.

 What kind of mortgage deal will work best for you?

 Most people take out a mortgage to buy a home, so we’ll tackle the second question first.

 Read on to find out how to get the best mortgage deal as a homebuyer.

 Why do I need a good mortgage deal?

-Here you can find out more about the different types of mortgage deal such as fixed rate, tracker, capped, discounted and variable.
+Here, you can find out more about the different types of mortgage deals, such as fixed rate, tracker, capped, discounted and variable.

 What is a mortgage deal?

-How do I get a good mortgage deal?
+How do I get the best mortgage deal?